DOAJ/doaj/pages/source/apply/thank-you.md

+layout: no-sidenav
+title: Thank you for your application.
+section: Apply
+toc: false
+highlight: false
+aside: /includes/_aside_in_case_of_rejection.html
+---

 Most applications are processed in three months.

 We don’t reply to requests for status updates on applications that are less than three months old.